Average Benefit Score

-Q1: Can you please mark how useful are for you the services provided by [specify the service provider] on a scale of 1 to 10, where 1 means that they are not useful at all and 10 means that they are extremely useful?
+Q1: Can you please tell me how useful are for you the services provided by [specify the service provider] using a scale of 1 to 10, where 1 means that they are not useful at all and 10 means that they are extremely useful?

 The data collector needs to cross-check whether the answer to Q1 shows that the respondent understood the 1-10 scale system.
 This can be done by asking:

 Q2: What is the main reason why you provided this mark?

 If there is difference between the provided answer and the “mark” provided in A1, the data collector needs to clarify the actual usefulness of the services and if required, revise the answer to A1.